shadibarakat/shadibarakat.github.io/README.md

 - Acquired and utilized programming languages and frameworks including HTML, HTML5, Java, JavaScript, CSS, React, Node.js, TypeScript, and SQL.
 - Developed robust websites from the ground up, including a personal portfolio, a calculator, and a restaurant website.

+### Alignerr
+**AI Tutor** | June 2024 – Present*
+- Evaluate AI-generated content for accuracy, completeness, brevity, and grammatical correctness using established rubrics.
+- Review and provide feedback on the work of other writers to maintain high-quality standards.
+- Produce original content in response to prompts, directly contributing to AI model training and development.
+- Demonstrate strong time management, advanced writing skills, critical thinking, and attention to detail.
+- Leverage foundational knowledge in AI and machine learning concepts to excel in this role.

 ## Certifications

 ### Crash Course in Python